SintraCascaisSesimbra.com

 • A coasteering adventure in the Arrábida Natural Park

-The beaches of Sesimbra can be grouped into three areas:
+The beaches of Sesimbra fall into three areas:

-• The town beaches, which are within walking distance of Sesimbra
+• The town beaches, all within walking distance of Sesimbra

-• The beaches of the Serra da Arrábida (often referred to as the Portinho da Arrábida)
+• The beaches of the Serra da Arrábida, often called the Portinho da Arrábida

-• The beaches of the Costa da Caparica (which includes the Lagoa de Albufeira)
+• The beaches of the Costa da Caparica, which include the Lagoa de Albufeira

 Fishing boats are still launched from the beach of Costa da Caparica